Particular/docs.particular.net/tutorials/monitoring/setup/index.md

 - [ServiceControl instance](/servicecontrol/servicecontrol-instances/): collects messages from the audit and error queues.
 - [Monitoring instance](/servicecontrol/monitoring-instances/): collects data from the monitoring queue about all of the endpoints in an NServiceBus system.

-Both of these instance types can be set-up and managed with the ServiceControl Management Utility.
+Both of these instance types can be set-up and managed with the `ServiceControl Management Utility`.

 [ServicePulse](/servicepulse/) is a web application that connects to ServiceControl and provides production monitoring and recoverability.
 It contains pages to visualize the monitoring data in a Monitoring instance.
 It can also be used to review and manage failed messages that are managed by a ServiceControl instance.